-- 1. For lawns and other vegetation maintained within the regulated shoreline, alternatives to the use of chemical fertilizers, herbicides, and pesticides shall be a preferred BMP.
-Where chemical fertilizer, herbicide, or pesticide use is necessary for protecting existing natural vegetation or establishing new vegetation as part of an erosion control or mitigation plan, the use of time release fertilizer and herbicides shall be preferred over liquid or concentrate application except as used in targeted hand applications. - 2.
-The release of oil, chemical, or hazardous materials onto or into the water is prohibited.
+Where chemical fertilizer, herbicide, or pesticide use is necessary to protect existing natural vegetation or establish new vegetation as part of an erosion control or mitigation plan, the use of time release fertilizer and herbicides shall be preferred over liquid or concentrate application, except as used in targeted hand applications.

+- 2. The release of oil, chemical, or hazardous materials onto or into the water is prohibited.
 Equipment for the transportation, storage, handling, or application of such materials shall be maintained in a safe and leak-proof condition.
 If there is evidence of leakage, the further use of such equipment shall be suspended until the deficiency has been satisfactorily corrected.
 During construction, vehicle refueling and vehicle maintenance shall occur outside of regulated shoreline areas. - 3.
 The bulk storage of oil, fuel, chemical, or hazardous materials, on either a temporary or a permanent basis, is prohibited, except for uses allowed by the zoning classification.
-For the purpose of this section, heating oil, small boat fuel, yard maintenance equipment fuel, propane, sewage sumps, and similar items common to single family residential uses are not included in this definition.
+For the purpose of this section, heating oil, small boat fuel, yard maintenance, equipment fuel, propane, sewage sumps, and similar items common to single family residential uses are not included in this definition.

-E. Plants and Animals
+D. Plants and Animals